 A common complaint is that cats knock items over, seemingly on purpose.
-While it is possible that your cat is being willfully destructive, it may just be clumsy.
-Felines are graceful, but far-sighted.
+While your cat may be willfully destructive, it may just be clumsy.
+Felines are graceful but far-sighted.
 Your cat may have accidentally bumped into something.

 If you consider the act to be deliberate, there will be a reason.
 This varies depending on what the cat toppled.
 Your cat may have knocked a glass off a table.
 Alternatively, it may have knocked over its food or water bowl.

 Cats often knock items from shelves or tables.
 Glasses of water are a common example, but the cat may also knock over ornaments.